kaueserra/Latana/README.md

  - Missing data handling
-     Some data was merged making the missing disappear other data I used MICE [2], MICE is a missing data imputer which fills those points comparing simmilar rows regarding the other features and then imputing the missing one
+     Some data was merged making the missing disappear other data I used MICE [2], MICE is a missing data imputer which fills those points comparing similar rows regarding the other features and then imputing the missing one

  - Data transformation
-    I transformed all the categorical features in dummies (One hot enconded) and into numeric, to be adjusted to be use in any model
+    I transformed all the categorical features in dummies (One hot encoded) and into numeric, to be adjusted to be use in any model

  - Select features and create a baseline model